jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 1. **Validation endpoint** - for use during initial set-up and testing of your API client, to validate the content your send to Publications Router

-2. **Notification endpoint** - for "live" use, sending real notifications to Publications Router
+2. **Notification endpoint** - for "live" use, sending real notifications to Publications Router.

 ### Sending Metadata only or Metadata plus full-text article